saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 choosing alternatives in the Alternatives section at the end of the document. -->

-As it stands today, the source of truth for cluster-wide proxy settings is the `Proxy` resource with the name `cluster`.
-The spec of this resource is both user-defined, as well as adjusted by the cluster network operator (CNO).
-OLM is a subscriber to these settings -- it forwards the settings to the CSV of managed operators, so the WMCO container will automatically get the required `NO_PROXY`, `HTTP_PROXY`, and `HTTPS_PROXY` environment variables on startup.
-In fact, OLM will update and restart the operator pod with proper environment variables if the `Proxy` resource changes.
+There are two major undertakings:
+- Adding proxy environment variables (`NO_PROXY`, `HTTP_PROXY`, and `HTTPS_PROXY`) to Windows nodes.
+- Adding the proxy’s trusted CA certificate bundle to Windows nodes' local trust store.
+This may require rebooting.

 Since WMCO is a day 2 operator, it will pick up proxy settings during runtime regardless of if proxy settings were set during cluster install time or at some point during the cluster's lifetime.
+When global proxy settings are updated (e.g. when expired certs are rotated by a user), WMCO will react to this by:
+- overriding proxy vars on the instance with the new values
+- copying over the new trust bundle to Windows instances (old one should be removed) and updating each instance's local trust store

-All changes will be limited to the Windows Machine Config Operator.
+All changes detailed in this enhacement proposal will be limited to the Windows Machine Config Operator.

-On the Linux side this is achieved through `MachineConfigs` -- when global proxy settings are changed, the ignition config is re-rendered by MCO to include a systemd unit `EnvironmentFile=/etc/mco/proxy.env`, with proxy vars set in this file.
-WMCO could watch the MachineConfig for changes and copy over this file as part of Windows node configuration.

 ### User Stories